Baked Alaska Recipe – French Special

 Recipe Notes:

-Meringue Tips: Make sure your mixing bowl and beaters are completely clean and dry.
-Any grease can prevent the egg whites from whipping properly.
+Meringue stability tips: Ensure your mixing bowl and beaters are completely clean and dry before whipping the egg whites to achieve glossy, stiff peaks that hold their shape.